-- 35. The current United Nations development assistance framework, covering the period 2012-2016, has been extended to 2018 in line with PRSP II.
+- 34. The current United Nations development assistance framework (UNDAF), covering the period 2012-2016, has been extended to 2018 in line with PRSP II.
 It marks a major shift from peacebuilding and recovery to resilience building and disaster risk reduction with a focus on hunger and nutrition goals.
-Programmes are based on the comparative advantages of United Nations agencies in Burundi. - 36.
+Programmes are based on the comparative advantages of United Nations agencies in Burundi. - 35.
 Humanitarian challenges resulting from political tension prompted the reactivation of the United Nations humanitarian country team.
 The humanitarian response plan for 2017 supports local communities affected by deteriorating social and economic conditions and natural disasters.
-It focuses on emergency assistance, access to basic services, resilience and preparedness and systems for collecting and analysing data on risks and vulnerability. - In addition to its close collaboration with the United Nations Children's Fund (UNICEF) on 37. education, social protection and nutrition, WFP also works with the Office of the United Nations High Commissioner for Refugees (UNHCR) on the coordination of refugee operations.
-WFP has jointly designed and is implementing integrated projects with FAO and the International Fund for Agricultural Development (IFAD), working with FAO on a nutrition project at the provincial level, in which WFP leads the food fortification component, supporting the local production and fortification of cereals through local purchases and the provision of technical support in another project coordinated by IFAD.
-WFP also partners with two major donors: The United States Agency for International Development, whose overall goal in its Food Security Country Framework for Burundi (FY2014-FY2019) is to reduce chronic malnutrition and food insecurity among vulnerable households; and the Netherlands, whose Multi-Annual Strategic Plan (2014-2017) focuses increased, sustainable climate-smart on agricultural productivity.
+It focuses on emergency assistance, access to basic services, resilience and preparedness and systems for collecting and analysing data on risks and vulnerability. - 36.
+In addition to its close collaboration with the United Nations Children's Fund (UNICEF) on education, social protection and nutrition, WFP also works with the Office of the United Nations High Commissioner for Refugees (UNHCR) on the coordination of refugee operations.
+WFP has jointly designed and is implementing integrated projects with the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD), working with FAO on a nutrition project at the provincial level, in which WFP leads the food fortification component, supporting the local production and fortification of cereals through local purchases and the provision of technical support in another project coordinated by IFAD.
+WFP also partners with two major donors: the United States Agency for International Development, whose overall goal in its Food Security Country Framework for Burundi (FY2014-FY2019) is to reduce chronic malnutrition and food insecurity among vulnerable households; and the Netherlands, whose Multi-Annual Strategic Plan (2014-2017) focuses on increased, sustainable and climate-smart agricultural productivity.